js216/MorseFocus/README.md

 # MorseFocus

 Morse (CW) trainer with character sequence weighted by past performance.
-Each time a mistake is made with a given character, it is recorded, so that in the next session this character will appear more frequently.
+Each time a mistake is made with a given character, it can be recorded, so that in the next session this character will appear more frequently.

 ### Building